It all began with a vision.

 His songs were the first by a Catholic artist to cross well-defined boundaries and gain acceptance by Protestant listeners.
 Due to his expansive popularity, he was the recipient of several prestigious awards.
 He has won the Dove Award for Worship Album of the Year, "Light Eternal" with producer and longtime friend, Phil Perkins and he became one of only nine artists to receive the President's Merit Award from the National Academy of Recording Arts and Sciences.
 In 1988 he was named the No.1 Christian Artist by Billboard magazine.

-John Michael leads his very active ministry from the Little Portion Hermitage where he is the founder and Minister General of the Brothers and Sisters of Charity.
+John Michael leads his very active ministry from both the Little Portion Hermitage in Arkansas and St. Clare's Monastery in Houston where he is the founder and Minister General of the Brothers and Sisters of Charity.
 Along with his many artistic achievements, his humanitarian efforts have been recognized with awards including special recognition from Mercy Corps and the Mother Teresa award.

 When a fire devastated John Michael’s monastery in April of 2008, John Michael began a new format of itinerant ministry traveling from parish to parish to raise money to rebuild his community’s home.
 It became clear that God was not only using his ministry to rebuild the monastery but to bring fulfillment to the original vision.